mkalz/kalz.cc/content/project/PhD-Maria-Goerlich/index.md

 ---
 Project title: Competencies of primary school teachers regarding the targeted support of students who are disadvantaged by the digital divide

-Institutiom: Heidelberg University of Education
+Institution: Heidelberg University of Education

 Local Supervision:
  - Prof. Dr. Barbara Getto (PH Zurich)